 This prospectus is part of the Registration Statement.
 This prospectus does not contain all of the information in the Registration Statement, including the exhibits filed with or incorporated by reference into the Registration Statement.
-The Registration Statement, its exhibits, and the documents incorporated by reference into this prospectus and their exhibits, all contain information that is material to the offering of the securities hereby.
+The Registration Statement and its exhibits contain information that is material to the offering of the securities hereby.
 Whenever a reference is made in this prospectus to any of our contracts or other documents, the reference may not be complete.
 You should refer to the exhibits that are a part of the Registration Statement in order to review a copy of the contract or documents.
 The Registration Statement and the exhibits are available through the SEC's EDGAR website.